History of Spiritual Response Therapy

 Robert began adding spiritual aspects to the method and five additional keys (listed on Chart 4A - Inheritance, Discarnates/Blocks & Interference, Past Lives/Other Dimensions, Future Lives, and Fear (Detzler 1989)).
 He created fan-shaped charts to speed up the work.
 He began writing about the system in a book, Your Mind Net (Detzler 1988), which was published in 1988 shortly after he taught his first class in this method in March of 1988.
 Later that book was revised and the name changed to The Freedom Path (Detzler 2006).
 His work and requests for classes increased until he resigned from the church in May of 1989 to devote himself full-time to Spiritual Response Therapy - SRT (as he now called his expanded spiritual version of the clearing work).
 By this time, Robert had about eighteen charts, a fledgling study group, and began seeking incorporation recognition as a church in California.

 In January of 1990, Robert and Mary Ann Detzler moved to Washington State and started traveling to various areas of the U.S. to teach classes.
-The Spiritual Response Association – SRA officially became an incorporated not-for-profit religious educational organization recognized by Washington State and the IRS on April 22, 1991.
+The Spiritual Response Association - SRA officially became an incorporated non-profit religious educational organization recognized by Washington State and the IRS on April 22, 1991.
 Since that time a Board of 6 to 9 dedicated directors have assisted the Detzlers in envisioning and running the organization.
 The California church was dissolved after the formation of SRA.
 Mary Ann Detzler has served as administrator of the organization from the beginning until her retirement in 2009.

 Robert presented SRT to the West Coast Dowsers Conference in July of 1989 and 1990, as well as to the National Dowsers Conference in Danville, Vermont in 1989.
 By September of 1991, he had taught about 500 students the basic principles of SRT.
 Robert and Mary Ann went to the United Kingdom for the World Healing Exhibition during November of 1994, where he was a presenter.
 The following year they again went to the World Healing Exhibition where following the exhibition Robert taught a basic SRT workshop in London.
 During this time Robert was also holding monthly SRT potluck meetings in his home in Washington State.
 These SRT informational presentations were recorded and offered for sale.